brand icon Jan21

 Grocery Carts

-Force of Nature makes a travel size bottle like I mentioned above, and I keep that in my purse and diaper bag.
-I try to kill germs everywhere I go, but especially on carts in the grocery store, which freak me out a little.
+Force of Nature makes a travel-size bottle like I mentioned above, and I keep that in my purse and diaper bag.
+I try to kill germs everywhere I go, but especially on carts in the grocery store, which freaks me out a little.
 I LOVE having my little bottle handy.
-Thomas is super busy and loves to touch everything, so I have to stay diligent to make sure I’ve cleaned and disinfected the cart before I put him in there.

 Airplanes

 I take the mini spray bottle every time I travel.
-I spray down the tray, the seat belt, the arm rests, everything.
-I just keep a couple paper towels in my backpack to wipe it all down.
+I spray down the tray, the seat belt, the armrests, everything.
+I also keep a couple of paper towels in my backpack to wipe it all down.

-How Much Does The Force Of Nature Cleaner Cost
+How Much Does Force Of Nature Cleaner Cost

 The first thing you’ll need to buy is the Starter Kit.
 The most affordable option is $74, and this includes: